Refinitiv/Real-Time-SDK/Java/Eta/TestTools/QATools/qa_readme.txt

 in order to test ReactorChannelStatistic and sessionMgnt for 5 connections same username and password share AccessToken, this behavior introduced in Java version 1.5.1.
 And testing reactor options to identify tokenServiceUrl, serviceDiscoveryUrl.
 The new configuration parameters introduce in version 1.4.0 for reactor to test 'restRequestTimeout', 'tokenReissueRatio', 'reissueTokenAttemptLimit' and 'reissueTokenAttemptInterval'.

+vaconsumer-Ws-001: Alters VAConsumer to test compression, user can pass option -compressionType to either 'ZLib' or 'LZ4'.

 Module:  Watchlist Consumer
 ---------------------------